Mkkhatri713/Translations/README.md

 In the project root directory, run:

+you will see the logs and test cases run while making build
 ```bash
 docker build -t translations-app .
 ```
 ---

 ### Step 3: Run the Application Using Docker Compose